alex-bellon/wikipedia/README.md

 - [Denominal verb](https://en.wikipedia.org/wiki/Denominal_verb) - verbs derived from nouns.
 - [Deverbal noun](https://en.wikipedia.org/wiki/Deverbal_noun) - nouns that are derived from verbs or verb phrases, but that behave grammatically purely as nouns, not as verbs.
 - [Donkey sentence](https://en.wikipedia.org/wiki/Donkey_sentence) - sentences that contain a pronoun with clear meaning (it is bound semantically) but whose syntactical role in the sentence poses challenges to grammarians.
+- [Eye dialect](https://en.wikipedia.org/wiki/Eye_dialect) - the use of deliberately nonstandard spelling to emphasize how a word is being pronounced.
 - [Garden-path sentence](https://en.wikipedia.org/wiki/Garden-path_sentence) - a grammatically correct sentence that starts in such a way that a reader's most likely interpretation will be incorrect; the reader is lured into a parse that turns out to be a dead end or yields a clearly unintended meaning.
+- [Hypercorrection](https://en.wikipedia.org/wiki/Hypercorrection) - non-standard use of language that results from the over-application of a perceived rule of language-usage prescription.
+A speaker or writer who produces a hypercorrection generally believes through a misunderstanding of such rules that the form is more "correct", standard, or otherwise preferable, often combined with a desire to appear formal or educated.
 - [Singular they](https://en.wikipedia.org/wiki/Singular_they) - the use in English of the pronoun they or its inflected or derivative forms, them, their, theirs, and themselves (or themself), as an epicene (gender-neutral) singular pronoun.
 - [Symploce](https://en.wikipedia.org/wiki/Symploce) - a figure of speech in which a word or phrase is used successively at the beginning of two or more clauses or sentences and another word or phrase with a similar wording is used successively at the end of them.
 It is the combination of anaphora and epistrophe.
 - [Verbification](https://en.wikipedia.org/wiki/Conversion_(word_formation)#Verbing) - is creation of a verb from a noun, adjective or other word.